Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Rust Monster.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/medium
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Rust Monster"]
 ---
 # Rust Monster
 *Source: Monster Manual p.
-262, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Infernal Machine Rebuild, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden*
+262. Available in the SRD.*

 Most dwarves would rather face a squad of orcs than confront a single rust monster.
 These strange, normally docile creatures corrode ferrous metals, then gobble up the rust they create.
 In doing so, they have ruined the armor, shields, and weapons of countless adventurers.